Mert Altınöz

-Mert Altınöz (born 28 May 2002) is a Turkish footballer who plays as an attacking midfielder for TFF Third League club Elazığspor.
+Mert Altınöz (born 28 May 2002) is a Turkish footballer who plays as an attacking midfielder for TFF 3.
+Lig club Tire 2021 FK.
 Although he plays primarily as an attacking midfielder for his club, his versatility as a player means he can play a variety of roles across the midfield.

 Personal life

 Altınöz was born in the province of Hatay in Turkey.
 He is described as "quick, dynamic, and creative with the ball at his feet".
 His younger brother, Ali, is currently playing for the U19 team of Süper Lig club Hatayspor.

 Club career

 Youth

 Altınöz signed with Turkish side Hatayspor as a youth player in 2016, eventually getting promoted from the youth academy to the U21 team in 2019, playing matches for Hatayspor's U21 and U19 teams.

 Hatayspor

 After spending 2 years in the Hatayspor youth teams, he signed his first professional contract with the club in 2021.
 He did not make a single appearance for the team in the Süper Lig, but played his first match for the club in a 2–1 win over Şanlıurfaspor in the Turkish Cup.